Birth choices and advice

 In the birthing suite, staying active and using upright positions might help your labour to progress and help you avoid interventions.
 This is because gravity helps move your baby down and relaxes your muscles.
 This means baby can move through the birth canal more easily.

 A caesarean section is an operation to give birth to your baby.
+A caesarean section is also called a caesarean, a c-section or a caesar.

 If you need a caesarean, you’ll be taken to the hospital’s operating theatre.
 There’ll be quite a few people in the theatre with you, including the obstetrician, an assistant surgeon, an anaesthetist, theatre nurses, a midwife and sometimes a paediatrician.